Here’s a peek at the first chapter in the upcoming sequel to All The Promises We Break.

 Jared is pacing on the sidewalk, and I can hear him talking slowly, but urgently, into my phone.
-My fingers have just touched Savannah’s wrist gently when she recoils from them, a look of alarm now crossing her face.
+My fingers have barely touched Savannah’s wrist gently when she recoils from me.
+A look of alarm crosses her face.

-I pull my hands away quickly in a motion of surrender, but keep my focus on her face.
-Tiny beads of sweat have formed along her upper lip.
-She looks like she’s about to puke, and I’m worried she might pass out.
+I pull my hands away in a motion of surrender but keep my focus on her face.
+Tiny beads of sweat have formed along her full upper lip.
+She looks like she’s about to puke.
+I’m worried she might pass out.

 “Hey, Chase!
 They’re five minutes out!”
 Jared yells to me.
 “Maybe I can get her some ice from next door?”
-He cocks his head in the direction of a coffee shop we stopped in earlier.
+He cocks his head in the direction of the coffee shop where we’d stopped earlier.

 “Good idea!”
 I nod.
 Jared tosses the phone back to me, and I pocket it.

 “Is somebody going get this bike out of here?
 I’m going to be late for my lunch meeting.”
-I glare over at the driver, who now has one foot inside his car on the floorboard, and is leaning over the window frame of the door he just claimed to be irreparably damaged.
+I glare over at the driver, who now has one foot inside his car and is leaning over the window frame of the door he recently claimed to be damaged.
 “What?
 You’re taking her to the hospital, aren’t you?”

-My phone starts doing its jingly ring, vibrating in my pocket.
-I look back at Savannah.
+I turn my attention back to Savannah.
 She’s grimacing and taking careful, shallow breaths through her nose above a clenched jaw, but there are no tears on her cheeks.
-I suddenly remember how tough she was on that canoe trip I took her on with my dad so many years ago.
+I suddenly remember how tough she was on that canoe trip we took with my dad so many years ago.

-She looks back to where her bike is laying, and a worried expression flashes across her face.
+She looks back to where her bike is lying, and a worried expression flashes across her face.
 “My bike,” she gasps.
 “I have to get to the interview.”

 “What interview?”
 I ask, “Where were you headed?”
-I need to keep her talking to distract her.
-I’m pretty sure she’s at least got a fracture under that swollen lump.
+If I keep her talking, maybe I can distract her.
+I’m pretty sure she has a fracture under that swollen lump.